graded-cs-resources/IB-Computer-Science-Notes/unit1/00a_Abstraction.md

 int     0x80        ; tell the processor to do its thing.
 ```

-Though more readable than machine language, assembly is clearly very hard to understand, and requires that the person writing the code be VERY intimately familiar with the specific computer processor being used.
+Though more readable than machine language, assembly is clearly very hard to understand, and requires that the person writing the code be intimately familiar with the specific computer processor being used.
 Most people who write in assembly regularly would probably consider themselves to be *computer engineers*, and they write things like operating systems, compilers, and hardware drivers.
 We will NOT be using any assembly language this course.

 #### Level 5 and higher - Higher Level programming

 High level *Programming Languages* can be used to abstract the machine language used for sending instructions to computers into a more readable, almost human language.
-For example, in the language `C`, one of the first high level computer programming languages to gain popularity starting in the 70s and still in use, the same program as above might be written:
+For example, in the language `C`, one of the first high level computer programming languages to gain popularity, the same program as above might be written:

 ```c
 #include <stdio.h>